DEFRA/fws-api/docs/local-development-quickstart.md

 #### Making A HTTP POST To The /message Endpoint

-An AWS API Gateway request template is used to ensure XML message content is embedded within AWS Lambda JSON event objects.
+AWS API Gateway request templates are used to ensure XML message content is embedded within AWS Lambda JSON event objects.
 Real AWS API Gateway software is capable of embedding raw XML within AWS Lambda JSON event objects without further configuration.
-At the time of writing, LocalStack API Gateway software appears to require raw XML message content to be embedded as a string within a JSON document and a slightly different request template to be able to provide the AWS Lambda function with an event object reflecting that received from real AWS API Gateway software.
+At the time of writing, LocalStack API Gateway software appears to require raw XML message content to be embedded as a string within a JSON document and slightly different request templates to be able to provide the AWS Lambda function with an event object reflecting that received from real AWS API Gateway software.
 For example, real AWS API Gateway software is capable of handling raw XML such as the following:

 ```sh
 <xml>